Edward Harkness: Biography

 Edward ("Ned") Harkness was born in Cleveland, Ohio, one of four sons of Anna M. Harkness and Stephen V. Harkness, a harness-maker who invested in and was one of the five founding partners in the forerunner of Standard Oil, John D. Rockefeller's oil company.
-Stephen Harkness died when Edward was fourteen, leaving his wife and oldest son, Charles, to manage the estate.
+Stephen Harkness died when Edward was fourteen, leaving his wife and his oldest son, Charles, to manage the estate.
 Harkness attended St. Paul's School and Yale College, Class of 1897 and Columbia Law School.
 Harkness, his brother Charles, and cousin William were members of Wolf's Head Society at Yale.
 While at Yale, Ned enlisted the assistance of Henry Sloane Coffin as a tutor.
-Ned and Henry became friends and they roomed together at Yale.
-Henry later became the pastor of Madison Avenue Presbyterian Church just blocks away from Ned and Mary's home at 1 East 75th Street in New York.
-Also, Henry's brother William Sloane Coffin Sr. was the president of the Metropolitan Museum of Art from 1931–1933.
-Ned had already been heavily involved with the Metropolitan Museum of Art as a trustee and major donor and was likely instrumental in William Coffin's appointment.
+Ned and Henry became friends and roomed together.
+Henry was later the pastor of Madison Avenue Presbyterian Church, a few blocks away from Harkness and his wife's mansion in New York.
+Henry's brother William Sloane Coffin Sr. was the president of the Metropolitan Museum of Art from 1931 to 1933.
+Ned had already been heavily involved with the museum as a trustee and major donor.

 After graduating, Edward Harkness married Mary Stillman, daughter of wealthy New York attorney Thomas E. Stillman, in 1904.
-Mary's maternal grandfather was Thomas S. Greenman, a shipbuilder in Mystic, Connecticut, who co-founded George Greenman & Co shipyard.
-(This is now part of the Mystic Seaport Museum).
-Harkness' mother gave the couple a new Italian Renaissance mansion on New York City's Upper East Side as a wedding present.
+Her maternal grandfather, Thomas S. Greenman, was a shipbuilder in Mystic, Connecticut and the co-founder George Greenman & Co shipyard, now part of the Mystic Seaport Museum.
+Harkness' mother gave the couple a new Italian Renaissance mansion on Manhattan's Upper East Side as a wedding present.
 As the building's architect, Harkness chose Yale College classmate James Gamble Rogers, who would later design many of his philanthropic building projects.
-The home, at 75th Street and 5th Avenue and now known as the Edward S. Harkness House, became the headquarters of Harkness' Commonwealth Fund after Mary's death.
+The home, at 75th Street and 5th Avenue and now known as the Edward S. Harkness House, became the headquarters of Harkness' Commonwealth Fund after Mary's death in 1950.

 Harkness briefly served as a railroad director for the Southern Pacific Railroad, but within several years decided to become a full-time philanthropist.
 He began making gifts to the Egyptian collection at the Metropolitan Museum of Art in New York in 1912, and that same year was appointed to the museum's board of trustees.